DeepWok/pynqcaht/labs/lab2.md

 But remember that in section 2.1, you were also able to record to an audio buffer and save the audio data from the buffer?
 How exactly is the buffer built?

 That's where the `d_axi_pdm_v1_2_S_AXI` module comes in.
 The `vhdl` might seem confusing, but essentially it just instantiates a FIFO that can be controlled through certain register offsets in the drivers.
-This can be done by instantiating an `AXI4 Peripheral`.
-Let's examine this more carefully:
+This can be done by instantiating an `AXI4 Peripheral`, which is the method we used in lab 1 task 1.3.

-Inside the ... file, we see [show the code that gives the regsiter offsets]

-To use these control registers, PYNQ has written [C++ audio driver](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.cpp#L59) which writes values to these register offsets to control the behaviour of the FIFO (which is basically what you would do in embedded development).
+Similar to us writing our own merge array drivers, PYNQ has written [C++ audio drivers](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.cpp#L59) which writes values to these register offsets to control the behaviour of the FIFO.
 You can match the register offsets in the `vhdl` file with the audio controller registers in the [header file of the C++ audio driver](https://github.com/Xilinx/PYNQ/blob/master/pynq/lib/_pynq/_audio/audio_direct.h).

 So how does the Python audio driver use the C++ functions?
 Remember CFFI from lab 1?
 The low-level operations written in C++ above get compiled into a shared libary file `libaudio.so`.
 Python then loads this file: